budh333/UnSilence_VOC/README.md

 ### DuplicatePage
 Sometimes certain documents are scanned with overlaps or multiple times, thus leading to incorrect transcriptions and duplicate pages.
 All entities are annotated on such pages, and a single "DuplicatePage" entity is annotated on such pages.

+## Code

+Please refer to the separate documentation of our Named Entity Recognition model implementation [here](src/code_documentation.md)